mathijsvandenberg/ZigbeeCVE/README.md

 Yes, this would be the most easy and less expensive way, but I had some domotica plans for this fan for automating.

 ## Emulate a remote control
-There are a handful projects about emulating a remote control, but this is convenient for me, as I would like to change settings in e.g. my bathroom to go full throttle while showering.
+There are a handful projects about emulating a remote control, but this isn't convenient for me, as I would like to change settings in e.g. my bathroom to go full throttle while showering.
 I might connect this to Home Assistant with some wrappers and software but...no.

 ## Go for Arjen Hiemstra's solution

 Arjen actually inspired me for working on this project.
 He found out that you can control the CVE fan by writing I2C messages on a I2C bus exposed on a pin header inside the CVE fan.
 He also made a PCB and software that can do all kind of things.
-I really like his solution, but it will require additional software on HA to make it work in a automated system.
+I really like his solution, but it will require additional software on HA to make it work.
 You can find his repo at:

 https://github.com/arjenhiemstra/ithowifi